Wisdom tooth: Odontogenic cysts

-Odontogenic cysts are a less common pathology of the impacted wisdom tooth.
-They are described as ‘cavities filled with liquid, semiliquid or gaseous content with odontogenic epithelial lining and connective tissue on the outside’.
+Odontogenic cysts are a less common pathology of the impacted wisdom tooth with some estimates of prevalence from 0.64% to 2.24% of impacted wisdom teeth.
+They are described as 'cavities filled with liquid, semiliquid or gaseous content with odontogenic epithelial lining and connective tissue on the outside'.
 However, studies have found cysts to be prevalent in a small percentage of impacted wisdom teeth that are extracted.
 The most common types associated with impacted third molars are radicular cysts, dentigerous cysts and odontogenic keratocysts.
+Large cysts take 2–13 years to develop.

 Oral hygiene care

 Practice and maintenance of good oral hygiene can help prevent and control some wisdom tooth pathologies.
-In addition to twice daily toothbrushing, interdental cleaning is recommended to ensure plaque build doesn’t occur in interdental areas.
+In addition to twice daily toothbrushing, interdental cleaning is recommended to ensure plaque build doesn't occur in interdental areas.
 There are various products available for this – dental floss and interdental brushes being the most common.

 Removal of impacted wisdom teeth

 Removal of asymptomatic impacted wisdom teeth with the absence of disease and no evidence of local infection as a prophylactic method has been disputed within the dental community for a long time.
-There is insufficient, reliable scientific evidence for dental health professionals and policy makers to determine if asymptomatic disease-free impacted wisdom teeth should be removed.
+There is insufficient reliable scientific evidence for dental health professionals and policymakers to determine if asymptomatic, disease-free impacted wisdom teeth should be removed.
 Therefore, the decision will depend on a combination of clinical expertise and patient preference.
-If the tooth is retained, regular check-ups to identify any problems that may occur is recommended.
+If the tooth is retained, regular check-ups to identify any problems that may occur are recommended.
 Considering the lack of quality evidence at present, more long-term studies need to be undertaken to obtain a reliable scientific conclusion.

+United States

+In 2024, a survey found that 53% of Americans had undergone wisdom teeth removal, with a lower rate of 26% among those aged 18–29.
+The lower prevalence among younger adults may reflect the shorter time for wisdom teeth to develop complications, as well as a shift in dental practice since the early 2000s, with some professionals questioning the necessity of routine extractions.

 Mandibular third molar surgery recovery

 Platelet-rich fibrin (PRF) is a postoperative method used to heal the alveolar socket following the removal of the mandibular third molar.
-PRF is a second generation result of the isolation of platelets, white blood cells, stem cells and growth factors from blood samples.
+PRF is a second-generation result of the isolation of platelets, white blood cells, stem cells, and growth factors from blood samples.
 Studies have shown that when used there are improvements in pain sensations, swelling and a decreased risk of developing dry socket.
-This method was shown to only reduce symptoms and is not completely preventive.
-To date there is no clear correlation between the use of PRF after a mandibular third molar removal surgery and the recovery of jaw spasms, bone restoration and soft tissue healing.
+This method was shown only to reduce symptoms and is not completely preventive.
+To date, there is no clear correlation between the use of PRF after a mandibular third molar removal surgery and the recovery of jaw spasms, bone restoration, and soft tissue healing.
 Further studies with larger study samples are needed to validate current theories.